helm/chart-testing/doc/ct_lint.md

       --github-groups                        Change the delimiters for github to create collapsible groups for command output
-      --helm-dependency-extra-args strings   Additional arguments for 'helm dependency build' (e.g. ["--skip-refresh"] --helm-repo-extra-args strings         Additional arguments for the 'helm repo add' command to be specified on a per-repo basis with an equals sign as delimiter (e.g. 'myrepo=--username test --password secret').
+      --helm-dependency-extra-args strings   Additional arguments for 'helm dependency build' (e.g. ["--skip-refresh"] --helm-extra-args string               Additional arguments for Helm.
+Must be passed as a single quoted string (e.g. "--timeout 500s")
+      --helm-repo-extra-args strings         Additional arguments for the 'helm repo add' command to be specified on a per-repo basis with an equals sign as delimiter (e.g. 'myrepo=--username test --password secret').
 May be specified